Navyasree465/HEXALENS/README.md

 # HexaLens – Learn Through Play

 ## Project Description
 HexaLens is an interactive educational platform inspired by the hexagonal mirror design of the James Webb Space Telescope.
-The project presents space science concepts through a hexagon-based learning and quiz system to make astronomy engaging and easy to understand.
+It presents space science concepts through a hexagon-based quiz system that allows users to learn astronomy in an engaging and interactive way.

 ## Objective
 The objective of this project is to bridge the gap between complex astronomical discoveries and public understanding by presenting them in an interactive and gamified learning format.

-## Features
+## FeaturesFeatures
-- Hexagonal mirror inspired interface
+- Hexagonal mirror-based learning interface
-- Interactive quiz-based learning
+- Quiz-based learning system
 - Progressive level unlocking
-- Educational content about astronomy and space exploration
+- Space science educational content

 ## Technologies Used
 - React Native